Birdchain Price Tops $0.0008 (BIRD)

 About Birdchain

-BIRD is a coin.
+Birdchain (BIRD) is a coin.
 Birdchain’s total supply is 287,504,829 coins and its circulating supply is 279,797,494 coins.
+Birdchain’s official message board is medium.com/@birdchain_io.
 The Reddit community for Birdchain is /r/birdchain and the currency’s Github account can be viewed here.
 The official website for Birdchain is www.birdchainapp.com.
-Birdchain’s official message board is medium.com/@birdchain_io.
 Birdchain’s official Twitter account is @birdchain_io and its Facebook page is accessible here.

 Birdchain Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Birdchain directly using US dollars.
-Investors seeking to acquire Birdchain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Birdchain using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Birdchain directly using US dollars.
+Investors seeking to acquire Birdchain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Birdchain using one of the exchanges listed above.

 Receive News & Updates for Birdchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Birdchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.